 That child support is typically not paid directly to you by them.
 Instead, a wage withholding order would have been set up.
-Your employer automatically deducts a certain amount of money from your co-parent's paycheck to pay child support at the beginning of the month.
+Your employer automatically deducts a certain amount of money from your co-parent’s paycheck to pay child support at the beginning of the month.
 Those child support payments would flow to the office of the attorney general child support division.
-From there, the attorney general's office would act as a clearinghouse for the child support payments.
-The payments would then go to your bank account or a debit card of yours.
+From there, the attorney general’s office would act as a clearinghouse for the child support payments.
+The payments would then go to your bank account or your debit card.

 You had an arrangement where child support payments go through the state of Texas rather than directly to you serves a couple of good reasons.
 The first is that there is a record for everyone to keep track of the payments of child support made previously.
 There will not be a situation where one or both of you have questions about who has paid what and what your Co-parent owes, if anything.
 Instead, you can refer to the Ledger offered by the state of Texas.
 Based on this, there will be no question about what is owed in what has been paid.
 This keeps the both of you from keeping track of your own of these important figures.